 Maintenance Challenges With Backflow Preventer Cages

 We’ll grant that, in a vacuum, the questions above aren’t fairly worded.
-Weigh out the potential maintenance challenges with backflow cages, though, you’ll see that there really isn’t a decision to be made: if you try to make a cage work, you’ll invite a host of headaches when it comes to upkeep.
+Weigh out the potential maintenance challenges with backflow preventer cages, though, you’ll see that there really isn’t a decision to be made: if you try to make a cage work, you’ll invite a host of headaches when it comes to upkeep.

-Watch Your Head: Cages and Space Constraints
+Watch Your Head: Backflow Cages and Space Constraints

-Additionally, if the cage is oversized to accommodate maintenance, it’s also oversized for thieves to find ways to break into it.
+Additionally, if the backflow preventer cage is oversized to accommodate maintenance, it’s also oversized for thieves to find ways to break into it.
 One should also consider that, like many a pro wrestling match, if a steel cage is made to be accessible, it’s made to be broken into.

-Preventers Still Need Insulation
+Backflow Preventers Still Need Insulation

 cage snow 1We’ve mentioned time and again the fact that backflow preventer cages provide no protection from extreme heat or cold.
 With extreme weather leaving no part of the country unaffected, those who choose a cage still need to provide secondary solutions to protect their waterworks equipment, especially in the winter.